How to protect your company against a DDoS attack

 Criminals also use DDoS to extort entrepreneurs.
 This can cost you a lot of money.
 This form of cybercrime is called 'ransom DDoS'.
 A cybercriminal starts a small DDoS attack on your business.
 And then threatens a major attack unless you pay a ransom.

 A DDoS attack is sometimes a malicious prank.
 Sometimes it is a targeted attack.
 Think of someone seeking revenge.
 Or someone taking a competitor offline.
-You don't need any technical knowledge to carry out such an attack.
-You hire a DDoS service on a DDoS marketplace, or a 'booter', for a few tens of euros per hour.
+You do not need any technical knowledge to carry out such an attack.
+You can rent a DDoS service on a DDoS marketplace, or a 'booter', for a few tens of euros per hour.

 Recognising a DDoS attack